RiverBench/riverbench.github.io/docs/documentation/contribute.md

 If you think your dataset fits the bill, have a look at the [dedicated guide on creating new datasets](creating-new-dataset.md).
 If you still have questions, don't hesitate to contact RiverBench's maintainer by [opening an issue on GitHub](https://github.com/RiverBench/RiverBench/issues/new/choose).

+## Contributing benchmark tasks

+Do you want to share your benchmarking procedure with the world?
+Publishing it in RiverBench will give your task a permanent URI and make it easy to reference in papers and other publications.
+Others will also have the chance to contribute their results and notes about conducting the benchmark.

+Have a look at the [dedicated guide on creating new benchmark tasks](creating-new-task.md).

 ## Reporting issues

 Found a bug in a dataset or the metadata?
 Or in something else entirely?
 Feel free to [open an issue on GitHub](https://github.com/RiverBench/RiverBench/issues/new/choose).
 Please try to be as specific as possible on your issue, so that it can be resolved quickly.